Before you arrive

 Many of our students commute to campus, but for some on-campus accommodation is a great chance to live with new people.
 There's accommodation at College Lane and de Havilland campuses, ideal for 24/7 access to facilities, plus lots of support from our resident assistants.

-Check out our money advice pages for help on planning your student finances including access financial help as well as tips on managing your money throughout uni.
+Budgeting and managing your money can be daunting, but you can log into Blackbullion money advice pages using your uni details for help on planning your student finances including access financial help as well as tips on managing your money throughout uni.

 Still got questions?